-With this benefit however, normally comes a price differential.
-Our best choice for limiting this is the JMGO O1, as it provides full UST accessibility without too much of a hike in cost.
-The native 1080p resolution is also capable of supporting 4k at 60Hz, so your image quality will be crystal clear.
+With this benefit, however, normally comes a price increase.
+Our best choice for limiting this though is the JMGO O1 as it provides full UST accessibility without too much of a hike in cost.
+The native 1080p resolution is also capable of supporting 4k at 60Hz, so your image quality will be crystal clear and smooth.

-The LUNA OS system can project time, weather, calendar, as well as regular images onto your wall, and is fully compatible with phones, tablets, laptops and desktops.
-For the inbuilt audio, the DYNAUDIO stereo is capable of producing pretty good sound quality, and can create a cinematic experience even in very small spaces
+The LUNA OS system can project time, weather, calendar, as well as regular images onto your wall, and is fully compatible with phones, tablets, laptops, and desktops.
+For the inbuilt audio, the DYNAUDIO stereo is capable of producing pretty good sound quality as well, and it can create a cinematic experience, even in very small spaces

 As projectors are not so commonly owned as TVs or monitors, you may find yourself with a bunch of questions.
 Thankfully, we've got you covered.